k88hudson/git-flight-rules/README.md

 This will give you a local copy of the branch `daves`, and any update that has been pushed will also show up remotely.

-### I want to create a new remote branch from current local one
+### I want to create a new remote branch from the current local one

 ```sh
 $ git push <remote> HEAD